mjuz-iac/mjuz/packages/webpage/README.md

 ## Decentral Reference

-Bucket and content are in separate stacks, connceted using Pulumi's stack references.
+Bucket and content are in separate stacks, connected using Pulumi's stack references.

 ### Setup/Deploy